heritai/insightbank-churn-dashboard/README.md

 ### **Management**
 -   **Strategic Insights**: Gain a deeper understanding of customer base composition, behavior, and evolving trends.
 -   **Risk Management**: Effectively quantify and mitigate churn risk across the entire customer portfolio.
--   **Competitive Advantage**: Leverage AI and data science for a superior, sustainable customer retention strategy.
+-   **Competitive Advantage**: Leverage AI and data science for a superior, sustainable competitive advantage in customer retention.

 ---

 ## ⚠️ Disclaimer

--   **Synthetic Data**: All customer data used in this project is artificially generated solely for demonstration purposes.
+-   **Synthetic Data**: All customer data used in this project is artificially generated solely for demonstration and educational purposes.
 -   **Simplified Models**: Machine learning models are deliberately simplified for educational and demonstration objectives.
 -   **Real-World Application**: In actual implementations, more advanced models incorporating domain-specific features and real customer data would be employed.
 -   **Privacy Compliant**: No real customer data is utilized or stored in this demonstration, ensuring full privacy compliance.